3 observations after Sixers get blitzed by Knicks, lose by 36 points

 After Quentin Grimes stopped Harris in the post, the Knicks sprinted ahead and McBride hit a corner three.
 He drained three more triples in the first quarter and played pesky defense on Maxey without fouling him.
 Josh Hart made a buzzer-beating layup to give New York a 34-30 edge through 12 minutes.

-Ominously, OG Anunoby drained a tough three to beat the shot clock on the Knicks’ first possession of the second period.
-Brunson soon joined him with a flurry of jumpers and ultimately scored 16 points in the second.
+Ominously, Anunoby drained a tough three to beat the shot clock on the Knicks’ first possession of the second period.
+Brunson then delivered a flurry of jumpers and ultimately scored 16 points in the second.

 The Sixers’ defensive level dipped, although many of Brunson’s makes were closely guarded.
 Thanks largely to Brunson and McBride, the Knicks had an exceptionally hot start (12 for 19) from three-point territory.
 The Sixers, meanwhile, began 2 for 8.